neargye-wg21/cstring-constexpr-proposal/papers/proposal.md

 ## C. Add strtok(char* str, const char* delim, char** ptr)

-Unlike `strtok(char* str, const char* delim)`, this function does not update static storage: it stores the parser state in the user-provided location, so it's can be using in constexpr.
+Unlike `strtok(char* str, const char* delim)`, this function does not update static storage: it stores the parser state in the user-provided location, so it can be constexpr.

 This function is analogous to the existing `std::wcstok` function, but works with char.